 The following groups of drugs are commonly used in the treatment of heart failure:

-• Cardiac glycosides ("Strofantin", "Digitoxin") increase vascular tone, eliminate arrhythmias, reduce the duration of the contraction phase of the heart muscle and improve its nutrition.
+• Cardiac glycosides (Strofanthin, Digitoxin) increase vascular tone, eliminate arrhythmias, reduce the duration of the contraction phase of the heart muscle and improve its nutrition.

-• Antiarrhythmic drugs ("Amiodarone", "Dofetilide") block beta and alpha-adrenergic receptors, improve myocardial nutrition and have a coronary dilating effect.
+• Antiarrhythmic drugs (Amiodarone, Dofetilide) block beta and alpha adrenergic receptors, improve myocardial nutrition and have a coronary dilation effect.

 • Diuretics (Lasix, Britomar) reduce venous return to the heart and remove excess moisture from the body, lowering blood pressure.

-To stimulate metabolic processes, doctors prescribe the following drugs based on nutrients:
+To stimulate metabolic processes, doctors prescribe the following drugs based on beneficial substances:

 • "Cocarboxylase" (coenzyme);